dmaier-couchbase/cb-workshop-cpp/VMSETUP.md

 ssh root@localhost -p 9${i}22
 ```

 The next step is to allow the machine to be connected by other machines in the network because in the exercises we want build a cluster of VM-s here.
-First we need to add a second network adapter:
+That's why we added a second network adapter:

-* Power off the VM
-* Under the VM settings add 'Adapter 2' and enable it
-* Select 'Host-only Adapter' as the type
-* If there is no global host-only network then you need to create it via the general Virtualbox preferences
-* Power on the maching

-Your VM has now 2 network cards.
+So your VM has 2 network cards (usually `eth0`: NAT and `eth1`: Host).
 Given that you installed from the LiveCD, by default NetworkManager is used.
 Check if NetworkManager is running by executing:
 ```
 service NetworkManager status
 ```